 A seed transmission transmits a code word that consists of 60 bits of fixed data that is stored in the EEPROM.
 This can be used for secure learning of encoders or whenever a fixed code transmission is required.
-The seed code word is identified by the function bits = 11112.
-The seed code word also contains the status information (VLOW, CRC, and QUEUE).
+The seed code word contains the function code.
+The seed code also contains the status information (VLOW, CRC, and QUEUE).
 The Seed code word format is shown in Figure 3-3.
 The function code for seed code words is always 11112.